Webique/ruby-athar-heritage-stories/README.md

 This project is licensed under the MIT License.

-## 🆘 Support

-For support and questions:
-- Email: atharruby@outlook.com
-- Phone: +966 57 360 0158

 ---

-**Built with ❤️ for preserving Arabian heritage and culture**
+Built with ❤️ for Saudi Arabia's cultural heritage